 - Savings – to caution our shilling from adverse effects of national and international financial performances.

-- Donations – to our neighbours and the international communities.
+- Donations – to our neighbours and the international community.

 - Miscellaneous expenditures.